 You've done the math a hundred times.
 That $1.2 million "starter home" in the East Bay.
 The $4,500 rent for a place where your kids share a bedroom.
-The two-hour commute that eats your evenings.
 The constant feeling that you're running hard just to stay in place.

 What Your Bay Area Budget Buys in Redding